CSCfi/csc-user-guide/docs/apps/orca.md

 rm -f  ${SLURM_SUBMIT_DIR}/mpirun
 ```

-!!! note
+!!! info "Note"
-    Please remember to adjust %pal nproc in your input file according to the total number of
+    Please remember to adjust `%pal nproc` in your input file according to the total number of
-    requested MPI tasks (nodes * ntasks-per-node).
+    requested MPI tasks (`--nodes` * `--ntasks-per-node`).

-- You should not use the SLURM parameter cpus-per-task in your batch job script.
-It is not intended for code parallelized with MPI.
+- You should not use the SLURM parameter `--cpus-per-task` in your batch job script.
+It is not
+  intended for code parallelized with MPI.
 - You can find a few additional example jobs in the directory:

 ```console
 /appl/soft/chem/orca
 ```

-!!! note
+!!! info "Note"
-    If you come across an error related to oversubscribed resources, you need to call your calculation as
+    If you come across an error related to oversubscribed resources, you need
+    to call your calculation as

+    ```bash
     $ORCADIR/orca file.inp --oversubscribe > file.out
+    ```

 ## References